Beautiful Girls (film)

 Beautiful Girls is a 1996 American romantic comedy-drama film directed by Ted Demme and written by Scott Rosenberg.
 Its story follows New York jazz pianist Willie Conway, as he heads back to his hometown of Knight's Ridge, Massachusetts for his high school reunion, where he finds his friends evaluating their lives and relationships.
-It stars Matt Dillon, Noah Emmerich, Lauren Holly, Timothy Hutton, Rosie O'Donnell, Martha Plimpton, Natalie Portman, Michael Rapaport, Mira Sorvino and Uma Thurman.

-The film was produced by Cary Woods and was released on February 9, 1996, by Miramax.
-It grossed $2.8 million during its opening weekend and $10.6 million worldwide.
-It received positive reviews.
+The film stars Matt Dillon, Noah Emmerich, Lauren Holly, Timothy Hutton, Rosie O'Donnell, Martha Plimpton, Natalie Portman, Michael Rapaport, Mira Sorvino and Uma Thurman.
+It was produced by Cary Woods and was released on February 9, 1996, by Miramax Films.
+It received positive reviews and grossed $27 million worldwide.

 Plot

-New York jazz pianist Willie returns to his hometown of Knight's Ridge, Massachusetts for his ten-year high school reunion, staying with his widower father and younger brother.
+New York jazz pianist Willie returns to his hometown of Knight's Ridge, Massachusetts for his 10-year high school reunion, staying with his widower father and younger brother.

-Willie reunites with three old friends: Mo is a successful family man, while Paul and Tommy, who own a snowplowing business, are each having relationship issues.
+Willie reunites with three old friends: Mo is a successful family man, while Paul and Tommy, who own a snowplowing business, have relationship issues.
 Paul was recently dumped by his longtime girlfriend Jan because he refused her ultimatum of marriage.
 Believing that she is now seeing Victor the meat cutter, he vindictively blocks her driveway with snow every night.
 Tommy is cheating on his girlfriend Sharon with his married high school sweetheart Darian.

-Willie meets 13 year-old neighbor girl Marty, and they strike up a witty rapport.
-She presses him about his relationship: he has been with his girlfriend Tracy for a year, but is unsure if he wants to marry her.
+Willie meets 13-year-old neighbor girl Marty, and they strike up a witty rapport.
+She presses him about his relationship: he has been with his girlfriend Tracy for a year but is unsure if he wants to marry her.
 He is considering taking a steady job as a salesman, but Mo urges him not to quit his music.

 Paul desperately proposes to Jan, but she turns him down.
-Sharon argues with Tommy about his infidelity, and seeks advice from her girlfriends.
-The outspoken Gina advises her to break up with Tommy, but Sharon tries to salvage the relationship by planning him a surprise birthday party.
+Sharon argues with Tommy about his infidelity and seeks advice from her girlfriends.
+The outspoken Gina advises her to break up with Tommy, but Sharon tries to salvage the relationship by planning a surprise birthday party.

 When the attractive Andera comes to town from Chicago, the guys compete for her attention.
 The next day, Gina lectures Willie and Tommy about men's unrealistic expectations of women set by supermodels and pornography.
 Willie feels jealous when he sees that Marty has a boyfriend.

 Darian shows up at Tommy's surprise party drunk and openly tries to seduce him, causing Sharon to leave, heartbroken.
 Tommy drives Darian home but refuses her advances, and unsuccessfully tries to patch things up with Sharon.
-Willie tells Mo about his feelings for Marty, but is reminded how young she is and says that he just doesn't want to grow up.
+Willie tells Mo about his feelings for Marty but is reminded how young she is and says that he just doesn't want to grow up.

-Willie again encounters Marty, who says that she has broken up with her boyfriend because she is interested in him, asking him to wait five years until she is 18 and they can be together.
+Willie again encounters Marty, who says she has broken up with her boyfriend because she is interested in him, asking him to wait five years until she is 18 and they can be together.
 Willie declines, saying that she will outgrow her feelings for him as she matures.